GunnWATT/watt/README.md

 ![image](https://user-images.githubusercontent.com/60120929/147842171-c012e8b8-1031-4f3c-8686-9e0cf8f10872.png)

 ### Scripts
-Navigate to the scripts directory with `cd scripts` and install the necessary dependencies with `npm install`.
+Navigate to the scripts directory with `cd scripts`.
 WATT's scripts use `ts-node` to skip having to manually compile TypeScript before running, with each script having a corresponding command defined in `package.json`.
 Run `npm run` to see a list of scripts, or `npm run [name]` to execute a script.

 More detailed documentation on what each script does can be found in the [scripts README](https://github.com/GunnWATT/watt/blob/main/scripts/README.md).

 ![image](https://user-images.githubusercontent.com/60120929/161687846-7ef1a8bb-e78a-4ea5-bf21-4738d980fa9a.png)